Last updated: 13 Oct 2023

-The 54th Regular Session of the Human Rights Council (HRC54) takes place in Geneva from 11 September to 13 October 2023.
+The 54th Regular Session of the Human Rights Council (HRC54) took place in Geneva from 11 September to 13 October 2023.
 This page highlights the environmental-related activities of this session.

-The 54th Regular Session of the Human Rights Council takes place from 11 September to 13 October 2023.
+The 54th Regular Session of the Human Rights Council took place from 11 September to 13 October 2023.
 The Council proceedings can be viewed on UN TV.
-The meeting summaries are available on the UN Geneva website and the live-updated programme of work on Sched.
+The meeting summaries are available on the UN Geneva website and the live-updated programme of work on Sched

 Opening Session of HRC54